ferife/nixConfig/README.md

 - Rebuild the system after changing the configuration: `nh os switch -aH laptop`
 - Upgrade nixpkgs and rebuild `nh os switch -auH laptop`
-- Rebuild home-manager after changing the configuration: `nh home switch -ac fernandorf@laptop`
+- Rebuild home-manager after changing the configuration: `nh home switch -b backup -ac fernandorf@laptop`
+  - The `-b backup` is required to not have conflicts with the neovim config
 - Rebuild to test a program or make a temporary change: `nh os test -aH laptop`
 - Clean up my storage: `nh clean all -ak 10`